ki-editor/ki-editor/docs/src/universal-keybindings.md

 ## Close current window

-Keybinding: `ctrl+q`
+Keybinding: `ctrl+c`
-Memory aid: q stands for quit
+Memory aid: c stands for close

 Note: when the current window is closed, all of its children will be unmounted (removed) from the screen as well.